coldmanck/VidHOI/README.md

 # Citation
 Please cite our paper if you find our proposed models and/or benchmark helpful for your work:
 ```
-@article{chiou2021st,
+@inproceedings{chiou2021st,
-  title={ST-HOI: A Spatial-Temporal Baseline for Human-Object Interaction Detection in Videos},
+title = {ST-HOI: A Spatial-Temporal Baseline for Human-Object Interaction Detection in Videos},
-  author={Chiou, Meng-Jiun and Liao, Chun-Yu and Wang, Li-Wei and Zimmermann, Roger and Feng, Jiashi},
+author = {Chiou, Meng-Jiun and Liao, Chun-Yu and Wang, Li-Wei and Zimmermann, Roger and Feng, Jiashi},
-  journal={arXiv preprint arXiv:2105.11731},
-  year={2021}
+booktitle = {Proceedings of the 2021 Workshop on Intelligent Cross-Data Analysis and Retrieval},
+pages = {9–17},
+year = {2021},
 }
 ```